Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

 \subsection{Completeness and purity}

 The population of stripped-star candidates selected via a UV-excess search is expected to be incomplete due to a variety of selection effects.
 Below, we summarize the most important of these:

 \begin{enumerate}[label=(\roman*)] \item \textit{Bright companions} can dilute the UV excess of stripped stars, causing them to not show a detectable UV excess (Section \ref{sec: companion discussion}). \item \textit{The finite footprint} of the SUMaC images used to produce the SUMS catalog limits the search to the densest regions of the Clouds surveyed by \textit{Swift}-UVOT (Section \ref{sec: footprint discussion}).
-Saturation and coincidence loss artifacts also restrict the spatial area with usable photometry. \item \textit{Crowding} can cause the brightness of a source to be degenerate with a nearyby source, which can dilute the UV excess of a stripped star (Section \ref{sec: crowding}). \item \textit{Dust extinction} can redden stripped-star binaries.
-This can hide the UV excess in highly extincted regions, causing them to fall on the MS in UV-optical CMDs (Section \ref{sec: extinction discussion}). \end{enumerate} In this paper, we characterize these biases by forward modeling the search's UV-excess selection and quality cuts.
+Saturation and coincidence loss artifacts also restrict the spatial area with usable photometry. \item \textit{Crowding} can cause the brightness of a source to be degenerate with a nearby source, which can dilute the UV excess of a stripped star (Section \ref{sec: crowding}). \item \textit{Dust extinction} can redden stripped-star binaries.
+This can hide the UV excess in highly extincted regions, causing them to fall on the MS in UV-optical CMDs (Section \ref{sec: extinction discussion}). \end{enumerate} In this paper, we characterize the above biases by forward modeling the photometry and selection function of SUMS.